logica-web/logica-web.github.io/docs/usrguide/named-arguments.md

 ---
 # Named arguments

-Named arguments enable operations with tables with large number of columns and help with readability of output.
+Now, we have some basic understanding of Logic Programming.
+Before we dive deeper into the operations, we want to introduce a special feature provided by Logica called "named arguments."
+Named arguments enable operations with tables that have a large number of columns and help with the readability of the output.

-Example 1: Here are some facts about people of ancient Greece.
+Traditional logic programming has the strict principle that we must list all variables when writing rules.
+Suppose we only need the salary column from the Salary table; we would have to use `Salary(_, _, _, n)` to get the target information.
+Named arguments simplify this process by allowing us to specify only the needed arguments by name.

+Let's take the following example (a list of people from ancient Greece) for instance.

 ```
 Human(name: "Socrates", iq: 250, year_of_birth: -470, location: "Athens");